 I’m journalist, writer and editor with a hunger for new challenges and a willingness to think outside the box.
 You can find my work in Time Out, the Los Angeles Times, the Sacramento Bee, Mashable, the Huffington Post and Thrive Market.

-I’m fascinated by the ever-changing world of online media.
-I worked in the homepage department at the Los Angeles Times, and have also project managed the development of websites.
-I wrote and edited Thrive Market’s health and wellness blog, the Thrive Notebook.
+I’m fascinated by the ever-changing world of digital media.
 Currently, I write and edit commerce content for Time Out North America.
-I realized this interest early in my career, and chose to major in print and study web technologies and applications during my time at USC.
-This nifty little website is the product of my coding experience.
+I have also worked in the homepage department at the Los Angeles Times, launched Thrive Market’s health and wellness blog and even dabbled in web project management.
+I realized my interest in digital products early in my career and chose to major in print and digital journalism with a minor in web technologies and applications at USC.
+This website is the product of my coding experience.

-My curiosity means I’m never bored for very long, and it shows in the variety of experiences I’ve had.
+My curiosity means I’m never bored for very long—something that you can see in the variety of experiences on my resume.
 In college, I worked as the Editor in Chief, News Editor and the Chief Copy Editor of the Daily Trojan.
-I have also interned in Governor Jerry Brown's press shop and spent time reporting on state government and politics.
+I have also interned in Governor Jerry Brown's press shop and spent time reporting on state government and politics for the Sacramento Bee.

 - I know an impressive (or slightly horrifying, depending on your perspective) amount of Harry Potter trivia.

 - I joined Thrive Market as employee No. 12 when I was 21.
 Now, the e-commerce company employs more than 500 people.

 - Growing up, I dreamed of being an archaeologist—and to this day, I’d love to visit Iran and see the ruins of Persepolis.

 - It’s quite possible that I’m the biggest fan of the Great British Baking Show outside of the United Kingdom.